-6.7 Power-Down Modes
+6.7 Power-Down Modes Overview

-The 56F8322/56F8122 operate in one of three power-down modes, as shown in Table 6-2.
+The 56F8346/56F8146 devices operate in one of three power-down modes, as shown in Table 6-3.

-Mode Core Clocks Peripheral Clocks Description Run Active Active Device is fully functional Wait Core and memory clocks disabled Active Peripherals are active and can produce interrupts if they have not been masked off.
+Mode Core Clocks Peripheral Clocks Description Run Active Active Device is fully functional Wait Core and memory clocks disabled Active Peripherals are active and can product interrupts if they have not been masked off.
 Interrupts will cause the core to come out of its suspended state and resume normal operation.
 Typically used for power-conscious applications.
-Stop System clocks contir the SIM, but most ar reaching memory, co The only possible recoveries from Stop mode are: 1.
+Stop System clocks continued the SIM, but most ar reaching memory, continued to the system of the system The only possible recoveries from Stop mode are: 1.
 CAN traffic (1st message will be lost) 2.
-Non-clocked interrupts (IRQA) 3.
+Non-clocked interrupts 3.
 COP reset 4.
 External reset 5.
 Power-on reset

-Table 6-2 Clock Operation in Power-Down Modes
+Table 6-3 Clock Operation in Power-Down Modes